5 Biggest Myths About Medical Work Experience

 Some good things to mention in your email – why you want to shadow them (it’s a good idea to look up their research if they have any) and why you want to do medicine.
 Try to avoid specific dates where possible as this gives them less opportunity to say no!

-2. Not all work experience needs to take place in a hospital
+2. All work experience needs to take place in a hospital

 Time spent in primary care is just as valid as hospital work experience and extremely useful in observing a range of things useful to reflect on in your application – from communication skills to the multidisciplinary team in action.